zextras/tech-doc/source/carbonio/_management/mobile.rst

       that can synchronise with the server on a specific device.

-      .. note:: On module startup, if the Device Control List is empty all mobile devices previously recognized by the Zimbra server will be imported as **Allowed**.
+      .. note:: On module startup, if the Device Control List is empty all mobile devices previously recognized by the |carbonio| server will be imported as **Allowed**.

    .. grid-item-card::